Application Procedures

 Applications to the MA and Ph.D. in Women and Gender Studies must be submitted through the School of Graduate Studies online admissions application portal.

-The online application allows applicants to manage and submit biographical and educational information as well as specific documents (i.e. statement of intent, curriculum vitae, etc.) to the University immediately.
+The online application allows applicants to manage and submit biographical and educational information as well as specific documents (i.e. statement of intent, curriculum vitae, etc.) to the University.
 A valid email account is needed to complete the online application as the University will correspond with applicants using email.
-Once you access the SGS online admissions application and enter your contact information, an applicant identification number and a password will be emailed to you.
-You can leave and return to your application at any point until you move to the payment stage.
-After you have paid, you can return to check on the status of the application including whether we have received your supporting documents.
+Create an applicant account on GradApp and you will be emailed a PIN and instructions on how to set up a password.
+You can leave and return to your application at any point.

-Applications are considered complete and can only be reviewed after all supporting documentation is received (this includes letters of reference submitted online by referees, scanned post-secondary transcripts submitted online, TOEFL scores, etc.).
-As per UofT policy, applications that are missing documents after the deadline will not be reviewed by the Graduate Admissions Committee, regardless of whether or not the application fee has been paid.
-It is your responsibility to ensure that all application documents are received by December 12, 2022.
+Applications are considered complete and can only be reviewed after the application fee has been paid and all supporting documentation is received (this includes letters of reference submitted online by referees, scanned post-secondary transcripts submitted online, TOEFL scores, etc.).
+Applications that are missing documents after the deadline will not be reviewed by the Graduate Admissions Committee, regardless of whether or not the application fee has been paid.
+It is your responsibility to ensure that all application documents are received by December 13, 2023.

 Return to top of page.

-• A statement (two pages maximum) of proposed study (submitted online).
+• A statement of interest of proposed study (500 words maximum)

-• A brief academic curriculum vitae (CV), with details of education, awards, teaching and research experience, and other information of academic interest.
-(Submitted online).
+• A brief academic curriculum vitae (CV) (1 page maximum), with details of education, awards, teaching and research experience, and other information of academic interest.

-• One sample of academic writing, under 30 pages, relevant to Women and Gender Studies, e.g. a course paper or conference paper (submitted online).
+• One sample of academic writing, under 30 pages, relevant to Women and Gender Studies, e.g. a course paper or conference paper.

 • Scanned (unofficial) copies of all post-secondary transcripts.